-Actual renewals expenditure was approximately \$2,000 (direct costs) above that forecast over the period.
+Actual renewals expenditure was \$24,000 (direct costs) less than forecast over this period.

 GHD was appointed to review the prudency and efficiency of past renewals projects.

 In the absence of forecast renewals expenditure for 2006-11 from SunWater (at the time of GHD's review), GHD sought to identify variances between annually budgeted and actual expenditure for certain projects.